BGCI: about us > Mission statement

 BGCI is the world authority on botanic gardens and plant conservation and the only global organisation devoted to conserving the world's plant diversity.
 Wild plant communities underpin the web of life and the ecosystem services we all depend upon.
 Worldwide, over half a billion people who live in poverty depend directly on wild plant resources.
 Yet plant diversity is shrinking and plant species face extinction at an ever increasing rate.

 BGCI represents over 700 members - mostly botanic gardens - in 118 countries.
-We aim to support and empower our members and the wider conservation community so that their knowledge and expertise can be applied to reversing the threat of extinction crisis facing one third of all plants.
+We aim to support and empower our members and the wider conservation community so that their knowledge and expertise can be applied to reversing the threat of extinction facing at least 20% of all plants.

 To do this we support the development and implementation of global policy – specifically the Global Strategy for Plant Conservation (GSPC) - at a global, regional, national, and local level.
-We work in a catalytic way, through our secretariat in London and regional offices in Kenya, the USA, Singapore and China to deliver the objectives of the GSPC.
-In support of this objective we produce a range resources and publications, organise a number of regular international gatherings and develop a number of direct conservation programmes.
+We work in a catalytic way, through our secretariat in London and regional offices in the USA and China to deliver the objectives of the GSPC.
+In support of this objective we produce a range of resources and publications, organise regular international gatherings and develop a number of direct conservation programmes.

 Our vision is a world in which plant diversity is valued, secure and supporting all life.

 "To mobilise botanic gardens and engage partners in securing plant diversity for the well-being of people and the planet".